 For best performance, park the motor home in the shade and close curtains.
-Close doors and windows and turn the temperature control knob for desired coolness.
+Close doors and windows.
+Set thermostat for desired coolness.
 Refer to the air conditioner manufacturer's instructions for detailed operating and preventive maintenance requirements.
 Remember that air conditioners use a large portion of your available electrical power.